rjsmith1999/IMMERSE/_pages/log.md

     - Add CSU/PCAP to the example project and test the scrubber
     - Finish Documenting the Bare Metal Scrubber

+* **Wednesday**:
+  -
+  - _TODO:_
+    - Add CSU/PCAP to the example project and test the scrubber
+    - Finish Documenting the Bare Metal Scrubber

 ### Week 6: June 7 - June 11, 2021
 * **Goals**:
   - [x] Fix bug in crc_latch